Predator Control

 For crow control only

-• you must read and comply with the current General Licence to kill or take certain birds for the conservation of wild birds (see GL01/2023).
+- you must read and comply with the current General Licence to kill or take certain birds for the conservation of wild birds

 For mammal and crow control

-• you must set and operate traps and / or snares in the locations detailed in your predator control plan
+- you must set and operate traps in the locations detailed in your predator control plan

-• you must maintain a diary of the activity undertaken, including the current location of traps and / or snares, dates that they are set and unset, or removed and dates of any lamping work for foxes
+- you must maintain a diary of the activity undertaken, including the current location of traps, dates that they are set and unset, or removed and dates of any lamping work for foxes

 You can claim:

-Control may take place out with the nesting period but only work undertaken from 1 March until 30 June is eligible for payment.
+Whilst control may take place out with the nesting period, only predator control activity undertaken between 1 March until 30 June is eligible for payment.

 The inspectors will check: